serbrech/NSB.OrderedMessaging/README.md

 ```

 ##Is this useful?
-Not really... or well, if you have a single endpoint per queue, it might be.
+Maybe... well, if you have a single endpoint per queue, it might be.
 Don't expect it to work if you scale out.